All Episodes

 Irrational is exactly right.

-They're ho they're scared to death of this woman.
+They're scared to death of this woman.

-Well, that's exactly what I say.
+Well, that's exactly what I said.

-I emailed her too, and I told her what I did, and I Told her they're so afraid of your strength that they're not going to stop until she's destroyed.
+I emailed her, too, and I told her what I did, and I told her they're so afraid of your strength that they're not going to stop until she's destroyed.

 Well, I hope people recognize it for what it is.